LidzDev/CC-W3-D5-lab/brief.md

 V * List all Books
 V * Show an individual Book
 V * Add a new Book to the Library.
-* Remove a Book from the Library methods are there but needs to be added to the jinja via a form then I desperately need to do some styling with css
+V * Remove a Book from the Library

- Draw a diagram showing what happens when a user sends a GET request to `/books`.
+V  Draw a diagram showing what happens when a user sends a GET request to `/books`.
 Where does the request go and how does the server process the request?
 What files are doing what?

 ## Extensions

-* Add a `checked_out` boolean property to the `Book` class.
+V * Add a `checked_out` boolean property to the `Book` class.
-* When displaying a book, display whether it is checked in or checked out.
+V * When displaying a book, display whether it is checked in or checked out.
-* Add some styling using CSS.
+V * Add some styling using CSS.
-* Add a navigation bar that is shared between all templates
+V * Add a navigation bar that is shared between all templates

 ## Advanced Extensions